Audit, Reporting and Governance Authority

-The Audit, Reporting and Governance Authority is a proposed audit regulator intended to be established in the United Kingdom to replace the Financial Reporting Council.
-The government announced plans for a new regulator in March 2019, and published detailed proposals in March 2021; the new regulator is expected to be fully implemented in 2023.
+The Audit, Reporting and Governance Authority is a proposed Audit regulator intended to be established in the United Kingdom to replace the Financial Reporting Council.
+The government announced plans for a new regulator in March 2019, and published detailed proposals in March 2021; the new regulator was expected to be fully implemented in 2023 but is delayed without a clear timetable.

 Background

 Kingman Review

 Following accounting irregularities at companies such as Carillion, Patisserie Valerie and BHS, the UK government ordered a review of the current supervisory environment by the Financial Reporting Council (FRC).
 The review was led by Legal & General chairman Sir John Kingman.

 The review recommended the urgent introduction of a new regulator, the Audit, Reporting and Governance Authority, which should be accountable to Parliament, with the intention to provide more effective oversight and address a concentration in the industry - the Big Four audit firms' market share with FTSE350 firms being 98% at the time of the report.

 In March 2019 Business Secretary Greg Clark announced he would implement the recommendation from the Kingman Review in 2019.